modulitos/async-graph-exercise-api/README.md

     GET http://localhost:7878/node/c
     GET http://localhost:7878/node/e

-# How to run the server
+## How to run the server locally

+The local server uses Warp, which can be started like so:

-    cargo run
+    cargo run warp-server

 The server will start at port 7878.